 To make the syrup:

 Stir the water and sugar together in a small saucepan and bring to a boil.
-Pour the syrup into a heatproof bowl and stir in 1 Tbsp of the coffee extract.
+Pour the syrup into a heatproof bowl and stir in the vanilla extract and the strong coffee.
 Set aside.

 To make the filling and frosting: